primeau/Larn/README.md

 - tighten up bottomline() printing
 - update build number in version commmand
 - nap & show monster movement during when falling asleep
-- auto-pickup
-- secure save game (save hash key in a cookie)
 - add player, levels to gamestate for saving
 - move knownspell/scroll/potion to player
 * use mousetrap to parse special keys, parse() for the rest